Alabama Gov. Robert Bentley resigns following allegations of using state resources to hide affair

 Jessica McGowan/Getty Images(MONTGOMERY, Ala.) — Alabama Gov. Robert Bentley has resigned following allegations that he used state resources to cover up an affair he was having with one of his top aides.

+“I want you to know, I love our people with all my heart, and I want nothing more than to serve them,” he said.
+“The time has come for me to look at new ways to serve the great people of our great state.
+I have decided it is time for me to step down as Alabama’s governor.”

+Bentley’s last words as governor were: “So, thank you.
+Goodbye, and I love this state — from the bottom of my heart.”

-On Monday, Alabama lawmakers began impeachment hearings for the Republican governor, whose alleged indiscretions with aide Rebekah Mason were detailed in a report by Jack Sharman, a veteran Birmingham-based lawyer.
+Alabama lawmakers began impeachment hearings on Monday for the Republican governor, whose alleged indiscretions with Mason were detailed in a report by Jack Sharman, a veteran Birmingham-based lawyer.

 “Governor Bentley directed law enforcement to advance his personal interests and, in a process characterized by increasing obsession and paranoia, subjected career law enforcement officers to tasks intended to protect his reputation,” the report states.